trust & togetherness

 How To Safely Wear Your Mask

-K-12 wear masks: It is recommended families find the appropriately sized mask for their children, to have several masks available, and to wash them frequently according to MN department of health and CDC guidelines.
+K-12 wear masks: It is recommended families find the appropriately sized mask for their children, to have several masks available, and to wash them frequently according to Minnesota Department of Health guidelines.
 For any student or staff member with an underlying health issue or sensory sensitivities, face shields may be utilized as an alternative protective layer.

 Smiles, waves, and thumbs-ups: MPA teachers and staff will replace hugs, handshakes, and high-fives temporarily.